-DESCRIPTIONIntracavitary balloon catheter brain brachytherapy is localized radiation therapy in the brain that requires placement of an inflatable balloon catheter in the surgical cavity, before closing the craniotomy of a resection to remove or debulk a malignant brain mass.
+Intracavitary balloon catheter brain brachytherapy is localized temporary high-dose radiotherapy in the brain that requires placement of an inflatable balloon catheter in the surgical cavity, before closing the craniotomy of a resection to remove or debulk a malignant brain mass.
 A radiation source is then placed in the balloon to expose surrounding brain tissue to radiation, either continuously or in a series of brief treatments.
-After the patient completes therapy, the radiation source is permanently removed and the balloon catheter is surgically explanted.
+After the patient completes therapy, the radiation source is permanently removed, and the balloon catheter is surgically explanted.

 Diffuse fibrillary astrocytoma is the most common glial brain tumor in adults.
 It is classified histologically into 3 grades: grade II astrocytoma, grade III anaplastic astrocytoma, and grade IV glioblastoma multiforme (GBM).
 Oligodendrogliomas (ODG) are diffuse neoplasms closely related to diffuse fibrillary astrocytomas clinically and biologically.
 However, these tumors generally have better prognoses than diffuse astrocytomas, with mean survival times of 10 years versus 2 to 3 years.
 Also, ODGs apparently are more chemosensitive than astrocytomas.
 GBM, the most aggressive and chemoresistant astrocytoma, has survival times less than 2 years for most patients.

-Treatment of primary brain tumors begins with surgery, with curative intent, or optimal tumor debulking, usually followed by radiation therapy and/or chemotherapy.
+Treatment of primary brain tumors begins with surgery with curative intent or optimal tumor debulking, usually followed by radiotherapy and/or chemotherapy.
 Survival after chemoradiotherapy largely depends on the extent of residual tumor after surgery.
 Therefore, tumors arising in the midline, basal ganglia, or corpus callosum or those arising in the eloquent speech or motor areas of the cortex have a particularly poor outcome since they typically cannot be extensively resected.
 Recurrence is common after surgery for malignant gliomas, even if followed by chemoradiotherapy, because the tumors are usually diffusely infiltrating and develop resistance to chemotherapy; also, neurotoxicity limits cumulative doses of whole-brain radiation.
-Chemotherapy regimens for gliomas usually rely on nitrosourea alkylating agents (carmustine or lomustine), temozolamide, procarbazine, and vincristine.
-The most common regimen, PCV, combines procarbazine, lomustine (also known as CCNU), and vincristine.
+Chemotherapy regimens for gliomas usually rely on nitrosourea alkylating agents (carmustine or lomustine), temozolamide, procarbazine, vincristine, and platinum-based agents.
+The most common regimen combines procarbazine, lomustine (also known as CCNU), vincristine (PCV) and single or multiagent therapy with temozolomide.
 A biodegradable polymer wafer impregnated with carmustine (Gliadel®; Guilford Pharmaceuticals, Inc.) also can be implanted into the surgical cavity as an adjunct to surgery and radiation.
 It is indicated for newly diagnosed high-grade malignant glioma and for recurrent GBM.

 Brain Metastasis from Other Primary Malignancies